 Title Are regular classroom teachers really not qualified to teach students with special needs?
-Degree of recognition National Media name/outlet Australian Association of Research in Education: EduResearch Matters Media type Web Country Australia Date 10/07/17 Description Sure enough, representatives of parent and teacher groups have emerged to back Senator Pauline Hanson’s claims that children with ‘autism and disabilities’ should be removed from mainstream classroom.
+Degree of recognition National Media name/outlet Australian Association of Research in Education: EduResearch Matters Media type Web Country/Territory Australia Date 10/07/17 Description Sure enough, representatives of parent and teacher groups have emerged to back Senator Pauline Hanson’s claims that children with ‘autism and disabilities’ should be removed from mainstream classroom.

 Primary principals in south western Sydney were reported as saying a shortage of places in special schools and classes is leading to the placement of students with disability or special needs into regular classes with a teacher who is “not sufficiently qualified”.